Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Abstract

 \section{Abstract}

-In this paper, we introduce a generalization of the standard Stackelberg Games (SGs) framework: \emph{Calibrated Stackelberg Games (CSGs)}.
+We introduce \emph{Calibrated Stackelberg Games (CSGs)}, a generalization of the standard Stackelberg Games (SGs) framework.
 In CSGs, a principal repeatedly interacts with an agent who (contrary to standard SGs) does not have direct access to the principal's action but instead best-responds to \emph{calibrated forecasts} about it.
-CSG is a powerful modeling tool that goes beyond assuming that agents use ad hoc and highly specified algorithms for interacting in strategic settings and thus more robustly addresses real-life applications that SGs were originally intended to capture.
-Along with CSGs, we also introduce a stronger notion of calibration, termed \emph{adaptive calibration}, that provides fine-grained any-time calibration guarantees against adversarial sequences.
-We give a general approach for obtaining adaptive calibration algorithms and specialize them for finite CSGs.
-In our main technical result, we show that in CSGs, the principal can achieve utility that converges to the optimum Stackelberg value of the game both in \emph{finite} and \emph{continuous} settings, and that no higher utility is achievable.
-Two prominent and immediate applications of our results are the settings of learning in Stackelberg Security Games and strategic classification, both against \emph{calibrated} agents.
+This framework provides a powerful and realistic modeling tool that goes beyond assuming that agents use ad hoc and highly specified algorithms for interacting in strategic settings and instead builds on statistical foundations of forecasts and calibration.
+We show that in CSGs, despite both the principal and the agent having less information than in standard SGs, the principal's optimal utility remains upper and lower bounded by the Stackelberg value of the one-shot game, in both \emph{finite} and \emph{continuous} settings.

+Alongside CSGs, we develop stronger notions of calibration and corresponding algorithms that address two central challenges for calibration in game-theoretic environments.
+First, achieving point-wise calibration typically incurs an error that scales exponentially with the dimension of the strategy space.
+Second, the principal's convergence rate in CSGs depends critically on the adaptivity of the agent's calibration algorithm.
+To address these challenges, we establish a meaningful, efficiently achievable relaxation of calibration based on conditioning on best-response regions.
+This yields the first notion of calibration in games with a statistical rate that only depends on the number of agents' actions rather than the dimension of the principal's strategy space and that leads to no-swap regret for the agent.
+We further develop adaptive calibration algorithms for the agents that provide fine-grained, any-time calibration guarantees against adversarial sequences, enabling the principal to achieve faster convergence in CSGs.